GannettDigital/jstransform/README.md

 then simply run `go generate`.

 ## Building/Testing
-This project uses the Go package management tool [Dep](https://github.com/golang/dep) for dependencies.
+This project uses Go modules for dependency management.
+You need to have a working Go environment with version 1.11 or greater installed.
-To leverage this tool to install dependencies, run the following command from the project root:

-    dep ensure

 Testing is done using standard go tooling, ie `go test ./...`